zhangsirsdo/openstack-install/README.md

  - Cluster peers will typically reuse 3 OpenStack Controller nodes;
  - Other nodes will use etcd client api to periodically update their status in config db;

-### Role Deployment
- - Admin is allowed to define the role for a node in config db;
- - When a node is advertising itself in the cluster, it will pull its config and deloy them on its own;

-### Services Design
- - Etcd service, typically reuse 3 OpenStack Controller nodes as peers;
- - Nginx LB service, acting as API load balancer in front of OpenStack controller cluster;
- - Controller service, providing Nova, Cinder, Glance, Keystone, Ceilometer API services;
- - Database service, a failover mysql cluster, see https://dev.mysql.com/doc/refman/5.7/en/mysql-cluster-replication-failover.html;
- - Rabbitmq service, a failover rabbitmq cluster, see https://www.rabbitmq.com/clustering.html;
- - Memcached service, a memcahced cluster;
- - Mongodb service, a failover mongodb cluster, see https://docs.mongodb.com/manual/replication/;
- - Compute service, a set of compute nodes providing VMs;
- - Network service, providing vpc, fip, vrouter services;